We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 The definition of contaminated land

-Why is contaminated land problematic?
+Why is a contaminated site problematic?

 • Health risks: Exposure to hazardous substances such as lead, arsenic, or benzene can cause respiratory problems, neurological disorders, and even cancer.